philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 The idea is that no matter what background color ends up being applied to the alert, the button can respond to it.

 Since preprocessor variables aren't CSS declarations (property-value pairs), they don't cascade.
 More specifically, they don't inherit from parent element to child element.

+### Preprocessor variables aren't interoperable

+This is a relatively obvious downside, but I mention it because I think it's important.
+If you're building a site with PostCSS and you want to use a third-party component that's only themeable via Sass, you're kinda stuck.

+It's not possible (or at least not easy) to share preprocessor variables across different toolset or with third-party stylesheets hosted on a CDN.

+Native CSS custom properties will work with any CSS preprocessor or plain CSS file.
+The reverse is not usually true.